Gold, not tears, this time for Murray

 GREATEST HEIGHTS

-In Beijing four years ago he produced a lame performance, crashing out in the first round of the singles.
+In Beijing four years ago he produced a lame performance, going out in the first round of the singles.

-On home territory, however, Murray has had his eyes focused on winning a gold medal the moment the tears stopped flowing after his defeat by Federer exactly four weeks ago.
+On home territory, however, Murray has had his eyes focused on gold from the moment he was beaten by Federer exactly four weeks ago.

 Murray's career will still ultimately be defined in terms of grand slam titles.
 But he left no one in any doubt as to what Sunday's triumph meant.